mjrskiles/Lander/research_sources.md

 ## About Physics

 ### How this app deals with gravity

+We will assume a 15km circular orbit for the injection burn.
+- This requires an orbital velocity of ~18,078.44 m/s (according to Lisa, who is a jerk).

 One of the most important considerations to make in this game are the physics related to gravity.
 Although SpriteKit provides much of the physics functionality out of the box, there are a few important things to note.